apache/sling-slingfeature-maven-plugin/README.md

 The order of the above include statements defines the order in which the features are processed.
 If an include contains a pattern, all files matching that pattern are processed in alphabetical order based on their filename.

-In addition, most of the mojos can also be configured to select aggregated features (see below) based on their qualifier:
+In addition, most of the goals can also be configured to select aggregated features (see below) based on their qualifier:

 ```
    ...